jdrangosch/MIT-CS-and-ENG/6.0001 Introduction to Computer Science and Programming in Python/Lecture 1 Introduction/personal notes.md

 Python, a general-purpose, interpreted language, to teach programming concepts.
 Python is user-friendly, provides helpful runtime feedback, and has a wealth of libraries that extend its functionality.
 Despite its benefits, Python's weak static semantic checking makes it less suitable for high-reliability or long-term, large-scale projects.

 Python's simplicity and extensive libraries make it an excellent language for beginners and for solving a wide array of problems

+## Chapter 2.2

+### Objects, Expressions, and Numerical Types

+Objects are the core elements manipulated by Python programs.
+Each object has a type that defines its behavior.
+Types can be scalar (indivisible) or non-scalar (having internal structure).
+Scalar types include:

+int: Represents integers (e.g., -3, 5).

+float: Represents real numbers with a decimal point (e.g., 3.0, -28.72).
+They can also be expressed in scientific notation (e.g., 1.6E3 for 1600.0).

+bool: Represents Boolean values True and False.

+None: Represents a single value None.

+Expressions combine objects and operators to produce new objects.
+For instance, 3 + 2 evaluates to 5 (an int), and 3.0 + 2.0 evaluates to 5.0 (a float).
+The == operator tests equality, and != tests inequality.

+The type function can determine an object's type.

+### Variables and Assignment

+Variables associate names with objects.

+In Python, a variable is just a name bound to an object.
+An assignment statement associates the name on the left with the object denoted by the expression on the right.